Hurricane Garage Door Preparation

 If you see wind ratings of 100 to 150 on garage doors, these numbers often refer to the wind code.
 Certain garage door manufacturers, such as Clopay, use their own rating systems that account for factors like the wind code, construction, neighborhood characteristics and the building’s proximity to water.

-How to Secure a Garage Door Against a Hurricane
+Best Way to Secure a Garage Door Against a Hurricane

 How can you secure your garage door against a raging hurricane?
 Below are a few steps you can take to bolster your door’s security and give yourself a little extra peace of mind.